DavidKk/vercel-veil/app/email/docs/usage.md

 ### 1. Select a Template

-- Use the dropdown to select a template (Sonarr or Radarr)
+- Use the dropdown to select a template (Sonarr, Radarr, or Prowlarr)
 - The template description will appear below the dropdown

 ### 2. Edit Variables